 St. Salvator’s Cathedral

 From the last gate, make your way back into city center where you'll want to stop at St. Salvator’s Cathedral, which dates back to the 10th century.
 Though, it wasn't made a cathedral until the 19th century.
 You'll especially want to see the loft organ and the tapestries in this cathedral.
-The cathedral closes from 1-2 pm (accurate when we visited in 2017), so plan ahead.
+The cathedral closes from 1-2 pm (accurate when we visited), so plan ahead.

 Church of Our Lady: Home of Michelangelo’s Madonna and Child

 After St. Salvator’s Cathedral, we recommend going to the Church of Our Lady.
 Taking nearly two centuries to complete, this cathedral dominates the skyline.
 The church is undergoing renovations until 2018, but is still open for visits.
 The church is free to enter, but there isn’t much to see unless you pay the entrance fee of €6.00 for the museum.
 The museum is where you can see Michelangelo’s famous Madonna and Child sculpture, as well as many other 13th century works of art.

 After admiring the Madonna and Child, make your way to the heart of Bruges.
 Markt, also known as Market square, is a popular square in the center of Bruges.
 Cafes surround the outside of the square and on a sunny day, it’s a great place to get breakfast, lunch or coffee and a snack.
 Since the renovation in 1996 you won’t find many cars at Markt, but you'll probably find horse drawn carriages.
 Surrounding Markt are a couple of notable buildings: